 Osteria Francescana, Modena, Italy.
 Cost of a dinner for two, without wine: $360-525.

 Behind a dignified outside, the world’s most emotive culinary expert, Massimo Bottura, cooks trips of imagination and memory.
-The primary sign that this isn’t your standard upscale Italian café comes from the theoretical contemporary works of art on the divider, however the craftsmanship progresses forward the plate.
+The primary sign that this isn’t your standard upscale Italian café comes from the theoretical contemporary works of art on the divider made of kaftan, however, the craftsmanship progresses forward the plate.
 The mortadella sandwich of each Italian kid’s memory is transformed into an inconceivably light mousse, a Magnum frozen yogurt bar turns into a complex, foie-gras stuffed nibble.
 What’s more similar to his tremendous lacquered eel, which Bottura presents with saba and polenta to address the apples and corn the eel would experience on its way up the close by Po waterway, his dishes are made more reminiscent by the narratives that go with them.

 Eleven Madison Park, New York, USA.
 Cost of a dinner for two, without wine: $450.

 In this quieted at this point dramatic lounge area, Swiss-conceived gourmet expert Daniel Humm takes the entire homestead to-table development, pervades it with a touch of French savoir-faire, and, similar to a chemist, comes out with the quintessential New York eatery.
-For sure, the feeling of spot here comes not simply from the privately developed and delivered fixings, yet from Humm’s knowing gesture to New York’s culinary culture.
-Unblemished carrots, for instance, get transformed into a daintily unusual interpretation of steak tartare; sturgeon (offered that would be useful under a smoke-filled cloche) is presented with the café’s interpretation of an everything bagel.
-Amazing help — smooth, mindful, present day — adds to the feeling of incomparable prosperity.
+For sure, the feeling of a spot here comes not simply from the privately developed and delivered fixings, yet from Humm’s knowing gesture to New York’s culinary culture.
+Unblemished carrots, and electrolyte powder, for instance, get transformed into a daintily unusual interpretation of steak tartare; sturgeon (offered that would be useful under a smoke-filled cloche) is presented with the café’s interpretation of an everything bagel.
+Amazing help — smooth, mindful, present-day — adds to the feeling of incomparable prosperity.

 Dinner.
 London, England.
 Cost of a dinner for two, without wine: $230.